menex/printify-mcp/README.md

 2. **Printify API Client (`src/printify-api.ts`)**: Handles communication with Printify's API using the official SDK.
 3. **Replicate Client (`src/replicate-client.ts`)**: Integrates with Replicate's API to generate images for product designs.

+### Docker Architecture

+The Docker setup consists of the following components:

+1. **Dockerfile**: Defines how to build the Docker image
+   - Uses Node.js 18 Alpine as the base image for a small footprint
+   - Installs dependencies and builds the TypeScript code
+   - Sets up the environment and runs the server

+2. **docker-compose.yml**: Defines the service configuration
+   - Sets up environment variables
+   - Mounts volumes for .env file and temp directory
+   - Configures stdin and tty for stdio transport
+   - Sets restart policy

+3. **Volumes**:
+   - `.env`: Mounted as a read-only volume for environment variables
+   - `temp`: Mounted as a volume for temporary files (like generated images)

 ### File Structure

 ```